fspaolo/gfw-problem/README.md

 # Global vessel detection system

-> Tracking vessel activity in the global oceans from space with AI and cloud computing
+> Tracking vessel activity on the global oceans from space with AI and cloud computing

 ![Logo](images/logo.png)

 # What is this?

 A project to develop a state-of-the-art automated system for tracking, classifying and reporting vessel activities worldwide.
 The objective is two-fold: improve vessel detection accuracy and workflow efficiency.
-The approach leverages freely-available satellite radar and optical imagery, and state-of-the-art AI algorithms on cloud infrastructure for global-scale monitoring of ships in the oceans.
+The approach leverages freely-available satellite radar and optical imagery, and state-of-the-art AI algorithms on cloud infrastructure for global-scale monitoring of ships on the oceans.
 The development consists of a two-step process: First, implement an artificial neural network framework for ship detection using freely available SAR amplitude data that can be scaled globally.
 Second, with a fully working vessel-detection system in place, extend the data capability and model sophistication to improve detection accuracy, assimilating SAR polarization data and optical imagery.

 # Why should you care?